pbetkier/add-issue-id-hook/README.md

 1. Open the newly created copy of ``commit-msg`` file and set ``project`` variable according to your project's name in JIRA.
 1. Make sure the ``commit-msg`` file has execution mode flag set (``chmod +x commit-msg``).

-This plugin requires having Python 2.7 installed.
+This plugin requires having Python 2.7 installed (comes pre-installed on OS X and Ubuntu).

 ### Not a JIRA project?